Model-Checking of Linear-Time Properties in Multi-Valued Systems: Introduction

 \section{Introduction}

 In the last four decades, computer scientists have systematically developed theories of correctness and safety as well as methodologies, techniques and even automatic tools for correctness and safety verification of computer systems; see for example \cite{lamport77,manna95,alpern85}.
 Of which, model checking has become established as one of the most effective automated techniques for analyzing correctness of software and hardware designs.
-A model checker checks a finite-state system against a correctness property expressed in a propositional temporal logic such as LTL or CTL.
-These logics can express safety (e.g., ¡°No two processes can be in the critical section at the same time¡±) and liveness (e.g., ¡°Every job sent to the printer will eventually print¡±) properties.
-Model-checking has been effectively applied to reasoning about correctness of hardware, communication protocols, software requirements, etc. Many industrial model checkers have been developed, including SPIN \cite{holzmann97}, SMV \cite{mcmillan93}.
+A model checker checks a finite-state system against a correctness property expressed in a propositional temporal logic such as LTL (Linear Temporal Logic) or CTL (Computational Tree Logic).
+These logics can express safety (e.g., ``No two processes can be in the critical section at the same time'') and liveness (e.g., ``Every job sent to the printer will eventually print'') properties.
+Model checking has been effectively applied to reasoning about correctness of hardware, communication protocols, software requirements, etc. Many industrial model checkers have been developed, including SPIN \cite{holzmann97}, SMV \cite{mcmillan93}.